connorwmackay/BlockGame/README.md

 # BlockGame
 This is my attempt at making a Minecraft clone using OpenGL and C++.
 My previous project RemEngine featured infinitely generated  terrain, however it used noise incorrectly and used instancing instead of meshing.
 This engine uses meshing, where all the visible faces of blocks in a chunk are combined into one mesh and then that mesh is drawn.

-As this is still in active development, expect the performance to be sub-optimal, I still have a lot of performance improvements to make.
-Notably, since I used std::vector a lot the debug build performance is much slower than when the game is built on release mode, so loading chunks may appear slow but would actually be much faster for a proper build.

-You see a board of planned features here: https://trello.com/b/FBFUMqoR/blockgame

-Switched to now use libnoise, you will need to re-download the dependencies.

 ![Screenshot of the game running on Windows](screenshot.png)

 # Current Features
 - Infinite terrain (on x and z axis).
 You can set minimum and maximum y values for terrain to render.
 For example a minimum y of 0 and maximum y of 3 would result in 3 chunks being used for the height in terrain generation.
 - Grassland, Desert, Snow and Forest biomes chosen based on a noise value per chunk that acts as the temperature of the chunk (low temperature creates a snow biome chunk, medium creates grassland, high creates desert).
 This will be expanded to be more intelligent i.e. take into account other noise-generated paramaters.
 - Basic Entity-Component System (Entities have a list of components that store a reference to their owner allowing interaction between components)